Menu

 Wildlife

-The Iwokrama Rainforest Research Centre welcomes visitors year-round, offering a rare opportunity to explore one of the world’s most biodiverse ecosystems.
-While the rainforest remains rich in wildlife throughout the year, the dry seasons (typically from February to March and August to November) are the most popular times to visit, as trails are more accessible and conditions are generally more comfortable for exploration.
+The Iwokrama Rainforest Research Centre welcomes visitors throughout the year, offering the chance to experience one of the world’s most biologically rich ecosystems in every season.
+Wildlife is present year-round, but the drier periods, typically from February to March and August to November, are often preferred as walking trails are more accessible and conditions are more comfortable for exploring the forest.

 About Iwokrama Rainforest and its surrounding areas